-Choosing Cabinet Hardware for your Kitchen
+Picking Out the Perfect Cabinet Hardware for Your Kitchen

 Changing out cabinet hardware as a cheap and easy way to give your kitchen a mini-makeover.
 While cabinet knobs and pulls are one of the smallest accessories in the kitchen; the right ones can make a huge impact.
 They can also improve the functionality of your cabinets and drawers.

-Knobs vs. Pulls
+Knobs Versus Pulls

-When you consider the number of cabinet doors and drawers in your kitchen, you’ll understand the importance of selecting the perfect style.
-Even in small kitchens, there may be upwards of 20 cabinet doors and drawers.
-That equates to a lot of hardware – so it is critical to go with a style that works with other elements in the room.
-Choose from minimal to elaborate, depending on the style of your kitchen.
+When you consider the number of cabinet doors and drawers in your kitchen you’ll understand the importance of selecting the perfect type.
+Even in small kitchens there may be upwards of 20 cabinet doors and drawers.
+That equates to a lot of hardware and money.
+If you're thrifty at least try to find quality hardware within your budget.
+They will last much longer than cheaper versions.

 Finish is just as important as style when purchasing knobs and pulls.
 If your existing cabinet hinges are visible, match that finish as closely as possible.
 If you are lucky enough to have European-style hinges (concealed inside the door), then you can easily go with a completely different finish.